xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

-# Windows PV Tools
+# Windows Guest Tools

-Common issues and topics related to Windows PV tools.
+Common issues and topics related to Windows Guest Tools.

 ## Not all PV drivers are correctly installed